The US-NATO-Israel Sponsored Al Qaeda Insurgency in Syria. Who Was Behind the 2011 “Protest Movement”?

 Author’s note

-Almost nine years since the beginning of the war on Syria in March 2011, so-called progressives have supported the so-called opposition, which is largely made of Al Qaeda affiliated mercenaries. a US-NATO led war of aggression is portrayed as a “civil war”.
+Almost nine years since the beginning of the war on Syria in March 2011, so-called “progressives” have supported the so-called “opposition”, which is largely made up of Al Qaeda affiliated mercenaries.
+A US-NATO led war of aggression is portrayed as a “civil war”.

 President Bashar Al Assad is casually described as a dictator who is killing his own people.
-The millions of deaths resulting from US led wars is not an object of concern.
+The millions of deaths resulting from US-NATO led wars are not an object of concern.

 The anti-war movement died in the wake of the Iraq war (April 2003).
-Responsibility to Protect (R2P) and counterterrorism prevails.
+Responsibility to Protect (R2P) and counterterrorism prevail.

 The war on Syria started more than nine years ago in Daraa on the 17th of March 2011.